 Receiving the Contract/Award

 When a grantor issues an award (or declination), official notification will be made via phone, letter, and/or email.
-Recipients may include the President, GSR, and/or the Project Director.
+Recipients may include the President, ORSP, and/or the Project Director.
 Additionally, the U.S. Senator’s Office or local Congressman’s Office may be notified.
 If awarded, APSU will receive an official Grant Award Notification (GAN) which must be fully executed (see Policy 7:003).
 This contract will bind the institution to the terms outlined in the award notification.

-All fully executed award notifications will be kept on file in GSR.
+All fully executed award notifications will be kept on file in ORSP.
 Accounting Services will establish a unique Banner account for each contract using a specific Fund Number, Organization Code, Account Category, and Program Code (FOAP).
 The PI/PD will be notified of the appropriate codes and will be expected to attend Banner training sessions for efficient administration.